How to Prevent Content Decay Right from the Start

 Do you need to avoid screen shots?
 It’s similar to links.
 Avoiding them altogether will make less successful in the first place.

 Graphics, charts and especially infographic date pretty fast in the worst case.
-A graphic unless it’s interactive only sow s a particular snapshot in time.
+A graphic unless it’s interactive only shows a particular snapshot in time.

-Like a statistic the most popular pop songs of 2009 do not matter that much anymore in 2014.
-So be cautious with visualizing data when you’re creating content for longevity.
+The same applies to statistics.
+The most popular pop songs of 2009 do not matter that much anymore in 2017.
+Be cautious with visualizing data when you’re creating content for longevity.

 Yes, even photos get older